tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 7. Student Do: More Loans (15 min)

-In this activity, students will practice using random and SMOTE oversampling in combination with logistic regression to predict if someone is likely to default on their credit card loans in a certain month, given demographic information.
+In this activity, students will practice using random and SMOTE oversampling in combination with logistic regression to predict if someone is likely to default on their credit card loans in a given month.

 **Files:**